r4yfon/flashcarder/README.md

     # or pnpm install or yarn install
     ```
 3.  **Set up environment variables:**
-    - Copy the example environment file: `cp .env.example .env`
-    - Edit the `.env` file and add your `OPENROUTER_API_KEY`.
-You might also want to set `APP_URL` if deploying or running on a specific domain/port.
+    - Create a `.env` file in the project root and add the following variables:
     ```env
     # .env
     OPENROUTER_API_KEY="your_openrouter_api_key_here"